eclipse-store/bookstore-demo/README.md

 [Apache JEXL](./src/main/java/org/eclipse/store/demo/bookstore/scripting/) is used to execute arbitrary scripts on the object graph.

+## GigaMap

+There is a version of this demo which uses the [GigaMap](https://docs.eclipsestore.io/manual/gigamap/index.html) instead of the default collections.
+It can be found in this [branch](https://github.com/eclipse-store/bookstore-demo/tree/gigamap).

 ## If you find a bug or want to suggest an improvement